CoBrainImagingCenter/eegfmri/README.md

 # eegfmri
-Code for simultaneous EEG-fMRI measurements on Siemens Trio MR scanner.
+Code for simultaneous EEG-fMRI measurements on the Siemens Trio MR scanner.